klaushofrichter/een-preview/README.md

 1. Push your code to a GitHub repository
 2. Go to your repository settings
+3. Navigate to "Actions" > "General" and ensure that "Read and write permissions" is selected under "Workflow permissions"
-3. Navigate to Pages
+4. Navigate to "Pages"
-4. Set the source to "GitHub Actions"
+5. Set the source to "GitHub Actions"

 The application will be deployed to `https://[your-username].github.io/een-preview/`